umuhoza/umuhoza.github.io/README.md

 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+## About This Project

+This is the official personal website for Eric Umuhoza, designed to provide a comprehensive overview of academic work, research contributions, and professional activities.
+The site aims to:

+- Showcase research expertise and academic achievements
+- Facilitate connections with students, colleagues, and collaborators
+- Share knowledge through publications and teaching materials
+- Provide an accessible platform for academic communication

 ## Project Structure

 ```
 src/
-  ├── components/     # Reusable UI components
+  ├── components/     # Reusable UI components (Header, Hero, About, Research, etc.)
+  ├── data/          # JSON data for publications and other content
-  ├── pages/         # Page components
+  ├── hooks/         # Custom React hooks
-  ├── assets/        # Static assets
+  └── assets/        # Static assets and images
-  └── styles/        # CSS files
 ```

 ## Contributing

 This is a personal website project.
-Feel free to use it as a template for your own academic bio website.
+If you find any issues or have suggestions for improvement, please feel free to reach out.

+## License

+© 2025 Eric Umuhoza.
+All rights reserved.

 ## Expanding the ESLint configuration